andrewcampbell15/recursivegraphics/README.md

 9. If you choose to test locally you will need to download 'l-system-plotter.py' from our repo and run this code 'python3 l-system-plotter.py YOUR_SNOWFLAKE/TRIANGLE_TXT_FILE_NAME.txt <output file name> 60'

-10. If you test using the website simply paste the txt file documents where it says 'instructions' and then hit the run button
+10. If you test using the website simply paste the txt file documents where it says 'instructions' (line 21) and then hit the run button

 11. Enjoy your shape!